ziming/laravel-statsig/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/ziming/laravel-statsig/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/ziming/laravel-statsig/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/ziming/laravel-statsig.svg?style=flat-square)](https://packagist.org/packages/ziming/laravel-statsig)

 Laravel Package for Statsig.
+A Feature Gate & A/B Testing Platform with a somewhat decent free tier.

 This package is still very early in development & likely not ready for production use yet.
-I have only just started using it in production.
+I have only just started using it in production on a small site 1st.

 Use at your own risk if you want to try it now.
 But if you have used in production, it would be great to let me know :)